hackclub/hackclub/workshops/backjack/README.md

  + We call the special function from ` <time> ` library called ` srand() ` function use to generate random number
  + We call the dealer card continue(` Dl_card_cont `) as we want to draw a card for the dealer and give it a value of random number between 11 and 1.
   + We then have added this card inside the card list of the dealer, to do that we use a special object use to add an element inside a vector called ` .push_back() ` including the element you want to add.
- + We then need to add this number inside the dealer card totals, to do that we will say ` Tl_Dl_card ` plus equal to ` Dl_card_cont ` this will automatically add it to the total.
+ + We then need to add this number inside the dealer card totals, to do that we will say ` Tl_Dl_card ` plus or equal to ` Dl_card_cont ` this will automatically add it to the total.